Retained vs Rolled Interest Calculator

 When to use this calculator

 Use this calculator when comparing bridging loan quotes or deciding which interest structure works best for your project.
 Essential when you need to maximize Day 1 cash (choose rolled) or minimize total finance cost (choose retained).
-Particularly useful when you're tight on equity and need to see if retained interest leaves you enough to complete your project.
+Particularly useful when you're tight on equity and need to see if retained interest leaves you enough working capital to complete your project.

 Frequently Asked Questions